 Secured lending is nearly risk-free lending and much the preferred sort of loan for the financial institution or mortgage company.
 For most private individuals, the biggest loan they will take out is their home mortgage and for that secured lending they use their home as collateral.

 For those who are interested in starting a small business, however, secured lending might be difficult or impossible.
-Most small business people, especially the growing number of entrepreneurs who are starting a business out of their home, they simply don’t have the collateral to get that secured lending money.
+Most small business people, especially the growing number of entrepreneurs who are starting a business out of their home, they simply don’t have the collateral to get that secured lending money hence they go to reputable licensed moneylender like Cash Mart for non-collateral loans.
 Their home may already be mortgaged, they might be renters or they may not have enough equity in their homes.
 For these startup business hopefuls, secured lending hopes must be replaced by the reality of equity financing.

 When we talk about equity financing, as opposed to secured lending from the standard financial institutions, we’re talking about money that comes from the small business owners’ private funds or from other individual or company investors.
 A company that goes public and gets an infusion of money through the sale of stock is acquiring equity financing.
 A venture capitalist or angel companies are typical equity financers for small start-up firms.